 Fred also advises corporate owners, executives, and entrepreneurs on business and personal issues.
 In addition, he has served on the board of directors of a private reinsurance company, was appointed CEO of a public company in dissolution by its major creditor, and was the general counsel and secretary of a public reporting subsidiary of a Fortune 50 company

-Recipient of New York Law Journal’s 2020 Lifetime Achievement
+Recipient of New York Law Journal’s Lifetime Achievement Award, 2020

 Named a Litigation Trailblazer by The National Law Journal, 2019